TRIQS/triqs_0.x/doc/user_manual/wien2k/interface.rst

   Converter.convert_bands_input()

-The optional parameter, which tells the routine where to store the data is here `BandsSubGrp`, and its standard value is `SumK_LDA_Bands`.
+The optional parameter, which tells the routine where to store the data is here `bands_subgrp`, and its standard value is `SumK_LDA_Bands`.

 After having converted this input, you can further proceed with the :ref:`analysis`.